 In 1994, the Wolterbeek renamed Tahoe Nordic Center to Lakeview Cross-Country and tried new ways of running a profitable cross-country ski center.
 They renamed the trails to match local animals.
 They saw the community through record winters like the flood of ’97 and ran Lakeview Cross-Country Center for the next 4 seasons.

-When the concession agreement with the Tahoe City Public Utility District came up again, the Wolterbeek were outbid by a new entity: a group of local residents, business owners, coaches and athletes who formed a 501(c)3 nonprofit called Tahoe Cross-Country Ski Education Association.
+When the concession agreement with TCPUD came up again, one of the new requirements was that bidders must be a nonprofit entity.
+As the Wolterbeeks ran a private, for-profit partnership, they opted not to transform into a nonprofit and thus were not able to submit for a qualifying bid.
+Instead, a new entity was formed: a group of local residents, business owners, coaches and athletes joined together to form a 501(c)3 nonprofit called Tahoe Cross-Country Ski Education Association.
 TCCSEA’s number one goal was to provide free access to the Burton Creek trails for the elementary through high school aged kids of the greater Tahoe community.

 To date, Tahoe Cross-Country has seen long-lasting managers and staff return year after year to encourage all members of our community, visitors and locals alike, to enjoy what Burton Creek trails have to offer.
 The sense that cross-country skiing is about being outside, working hard and having fun has been a consistent ethos throughout the 4 management shifts since 1975.

-The support of the community has always been a huge factor in TXC’s success.
+The support of the community has always been a huge factor in Tahoe XC’s success.
 We expect the same exponential growth due to our solid foundation and our love for cross-country skiing.